-The Maharashtra Public Service Commission (MPSC) conducts one of the most reputable recruitment exams called State Service or MPSC Rajyaseva Exam.
+The Maharashtra Public Service Commission (MPSC) conducts one of the most reputable recruitment exams called the State Service or MPSC Rajyaseva Exam.
 The MPSC exam is a great opportunity if you want to acquire an esteemed job under the Maharashtra Government.
-The young minds who qualify the exam will be entitled to promising job profiles within various administrative departments of Maharashtra government.
-If you aspire to take the examination for the year 2021, here is a blog which elucidates MPSC Syllabus 2021.
+The young minds who qualify for the exam will be entitled to promising job profiles within various administrative departments of the Maharashtra government.
+If you aspire to take the examination for the year 2022, here is a blog that elucidates MPSC Syllabus 2022.

 This Blog Includes:

 - About MPSC (Maharashtra Public Service Commission)

 - MPSC Exam Pattern

 - MPSC Prelims Syllabus

 - Paper 1: Marathi and English (Essay/ Translation/ Precis)

 - Paper 2: English and Marathi (Grammar and Comprehension)